Precious Metals — Prices, Supply & Demand

 How much gold has the US government?

 The US holds approximately 8,133 metric tonnes of gold — the largest official gold reserve in the world, stored primarily at Fort Knox (Kentucky), West Point (New York), and the Federal Reserve Bank of New York.
-At $3,280/oz, this is worth roughly $857 billion — a small fraction of the $39+ trillion national debt.
+Even at today's live gold price, this is a small fraction of the national debt.

 Is silver a good investment in 2026?

 Silver has unique investment characteristics: it functions as both a monetary metal (store of value) and an industrial metal (solar panels, electronics, EV batteries, medical devices).
 The solar energy boom has created structural demand growth that is outpacing new mine supply, resulting in four consecutive years of market deficits.
-The silver-to-gold ratio at ~99:1 remains well above the historical average of ~60:1.
+Compare the live silver-to-gold ratio above with the historical average of roughly 60:1 when evaluating relative value.

 US Gold Reserves